The Minkowski dimension of the image of an arboreal Galois representation: Introduction

+But in the absence of a general proof of the existence of the limit $\dim(G_{f,\alpha})$, it will be desirable for our purposes to distinguish between lower and upper Minkowski dimensions.

-A common approach in the study of the groups $G_{f,\alpha}$, developed by Boston-Jones \cite{MR2520459}, Pink \cite{pink2}, Jones \cite{MR3220023}, and others, is to replace the number field $K$ with the field $K(t)$ of rational functions in a variable $t$ over $K$, and to replace the base point $\alpha\in K$ by selecting as base point the variable $t\in K(t)$ itself.
-As $f$ is defined over the constant field, $t$ is not a post-critical point and hence $T_{f,t}=T^\com$, the complete infinite rooted $d$-ary tree.
-We obtain the arboreal Galois representation
+One rationale for Conjecture \ref{MinkowskiDimExistsStrngSense} is that the Minkowski dimension does exist for the profinite iterated monodromy groups $G_f^\arith$ and $G_f^\geom$ associated to $f$, as we show in Theorem \ref{IMGDimExistsEqualThmIntro}.
+Developed and utilized by Boston-Jones \cite{MR2520459}, Pink \cite{PinkQRM,pink2}, Jones \cite{MR3220023} and others, these groups are defined as follows.
+Replacing $K$ with the field $K(t)$ of rational functions in a variable $t$ over $K$, instead of considering a base point $\alpha\in K$, one chooses as base point the variable $t$ itself.
+Since $f$ is defined over $K$, its postcritical locus is confined to $\PP^1(\Kbar)$.
+Therefore $t$ is not postcritical and $T_{f,t}$ is a complete infinite $d$-ary rooted tree.
+We obtain the injective arboreal Galois representation